In this guide I’ll be replacing the LCD screen on a Dell Inspiron N5030 laptop.

 Loosen (do not remove) six screws securing display hinges.

-Now you can separate the LCD screen from the display cover and lay it down on the keyboard.
+Now you can separate the LCD from the display cover and lay it down on the keyboard.

 The web camera cable is part of the video harness.